MFA Program in Creative Writing

-All first-year students work as Writing Consultants in the Vanderbilt Writing Studio, and second year students teach an introductory creative writing workshop in their genre.
+Second-year students may teach an introductory creative writing workshop in their genre.

 Every student in the MFA program receives full-tuition remission, health insurance, and a stipend in addition to the salary they receive for teaching.
 Students are also eligible to receive travel grants to attend the AWP Conference (and other academic conferences).
 Moreover, applicants with exceptionally-high GRE scores and undergraduate academic records may also be nominated for topping-up awards from the Graduate School that will increase the amount of their stipends.